MiltonStanley/Synthduino/README.md

 -----

 ### How it Works
-Generates square waves on designated pin, based on frequency and duration provided in Note class.
+Generates square waves on designated pins.

 ### Sample Code
-Subject to change as core develops!!!
+<b>Subject to change as core develops!!!</b>

 Declaring an eighth note of pitch A4 (440 hz):